AlexandreDecan/sismic/README.rst

 Installation
 ------------

 PySS can be installed using ``pip`` as usual: ``pip install pyss``.
-This installs the latest stable version.
+This will install the latest stable version.

-You can also install PySS from this repository.
+You can also install PySS from this repository by cloning it.
-Python >=3.4 is required, so we suggest you to test this package in a virtual environment:
+The development occurs in the `master` branch, the latest stable distributed version is in the `stable` branch.

+PySS requires Python >=3.4 but should also work with Python 3.3.
+You can isolate PySS installation by using virtual environments:
 1. Get the tool to create environment: `pip install virtualenv`
-2. Create the environment: `virtualenv -p python3.3 env`
+2. Create the environment: `virtualenv -p python3.4 env`
 3. Jump into: `source env/bin/activate`
 4. Install dependencies: `pip install -r requirements.txt`
 5. Test PySS: `python -m unittest discover`

-You can find the latest distributed version in the `stable` branch.

 Documentation